sing1757/dashboard-kit/README.md

 # 📊 Dashboard Kit

-This Streamlit dashboard app allows you to analyze a hypothetical YouTube channel data.
+This Streamlit dashboard app allows you to analyze a hypothetical YouTube channel data and display various metrics and visualizations, which is helpful for content creators in understanding their channel's performance over time.

-The app displays various metrics and visualizations to help content creators understand their channel's performance over time.
+The app's UI is built using pure Streamlit.

 <img src="/images/app-screenshot.png">